top of page

 where doing matters more than perfection,

-and trying matters more than knowing.
+and experimenting matters more than already knowing how.

-For all artistic and design-oriented people,
+For everything artistic and design-related

-there are studios and maker rooms,
+there are studios and craft rooms,

-bright surfaces, soft places,
+bright surfaces, soft corners,

-Material cabinets that feel
+material cabinets that feel

 like treasure chambers for creative hands.

-who haven’t held a brush in years.
+who have not held a brush in years.

-who once forgot
+who had once forgotten

-that their hands can dream.
+that their hands could dream.

 always in one’s own rhythm.